daffainfo/ctf-writeup/VishwaCTF 2023/README.md

 # VishwaCTF 2023
 CTF writeup for VishwaCTF 2023.
-I took part in this CTF competition with the my friend, @dRe and @DimasMaulana.
+I took part in this CTF competition with my friend, @dRe and @DimasMaulana.
 And we got 78th place out of 1086 teams

 | Category | Challenge |
 | --- | --- |